 Mentalization is essential because it helps you have a better sense of yourself and your identity.
 Increased mentalization allows you to have a better understanding of yourself and other people’s thoughts and emotions.
 It will also help you regulate and rationalize your mental states.

 What is the STEPPS program?

-The STEPPS or System Training for Emotional Predictability and Problem Solving program is a research-based treatment for individuals with a borderline personality disorder.
+The STEPPS or System Training for Emotional Predictability and Problem Solving program is a research-based treatment for borderline personality disorder individuals.